rubyguides

 32. Enumerable#take_while

-Returns elements from the start of a collection while the condition is true.
-Stops as soon as the condition is false and discards the remaining elements.
+Returns elements from the start of an enumerable while the condition is true, then stops as soon as the condition is false and discards the remaining elements.

 33. Enumerable#tally

-Counts occurrences of each element in a collection, returning a hash where keys are elements and values are their counts.
+Counts occurrences of each element in an enumerable collection in Ruby, returning a hash where keys are elements and values are their counts.

 34. Enumerable#uniq

-Returns a new array containing only the unique elements from a collection, preserving original order, with optional block for custom uniqueness logic.
+Enumerable#uniq returns a new array of unique elements from a collection, preserving insertion order with an optional block for custom uniqueness logic.

 35. Enumerable#zip